 Social demands add to the strain.
 Autistic learners may mask by suppressing stims, forcing eye contact or rehearsing social responses (Hull et al., 2017).
 This uses cognitive and emotional resources, so staff may see apparent coping at school while families see exhaustion or dysregulation later.

 Unpredictable events make school much harder for many autistic learners because routines can help them feel safe.
-Sudden timetable changes or unfamiliar supply teachers can quickly increase stress.
-When children cannot predict what will happen next, emotional regulation becomes more difficult, so attendance plans should reduce avoidable uncertainty and prepare learners for unavoidable changes.
+Sudden timetable changes or unfamiliar supply teachers can quickly raise stress.
+When children cannot predict what will happen next, emotional regulation becomes harder.
+Attendance plans should therefore reduce avoidable uncertainty and prepare learners for changes that cannot be avoided.

 The Masking-Burnout-Avoidance Cycle